-Notably, although the Walker index and RWS have a strong relationship in boreal spring, the linear fit does not pass through the origin, whereby the P has a strongly negative Walker index but lacks an anomalous RWS.
-To further understand the neutral mean response for P, Supplementary Figure S5 shows the RWS field.
-We find that only the experiments that force the Pacific (P, AP) have a strong negative RWS over the Gulf of Mexico and that this RWS response dominates over the negative RWS over the Caribbean.
-This RWS may be related to the most southeastern lobe of the PNA pattern, as it strongly overlaps with the Southeastern low presented by Casselman et al. (2021).
-As a result, even as the Walker cell index may tend towards inducing a positive RWS when forcing the Pacific only, the influence from the Southeastern low may dominate over the influence from the Walker gradient, potentially explaining why the RWS is neutral for P, as opposed to positive.
+(PNA) pattern, as it strongly overlaps with the southeastern low presented by Casselman et al. (2021).
+As a result, even as the Walker cell index may tend towards inducing a positive RWS when forcing the Pacific only, the influence from the southeastern low may dominate over the influence from the Walker gradient, potentially explaining why the RWS is neutral for P, as opposed to positive.

-The relationship between the Walker index and the RWS does not change between boreal spring and summer (Figure 8a,d), including a positive Walker gradient anomaly for A and a negative anomaly for the P responses, while for the AP experiment, the Walker index varies around 0 for both seasons.
-Thus, this indicates that the Atlantic SSTA can perturb El Niño's influence onto the Walker gradient in boreal spring and summer with an anomaly that is approximately equal and opposite of the Pacific's
+The relationship between the Walker index and the RWS does not change between boreal spring and summer (Fig. 8a, d), including a positive Walker gradient anomaly for A and a negative anomaly for the P responses, while for the AP experiment, the Walker index varies around 0 for both seasons.
+Thus, this indicates that the Atlantic SSTA can perturb El Niño's influence on the Walker gradient in boreal spring and summer with an anomaly that is approximately equal to but the opposite of the Pacific's influence, resulting in a neutral gradient for AP.
+Overall, even as the Walker index and RWS correlation is insignificantly different between AP and P, the mean boreal spring Caribbean RWS and Walker cell gradient anomalies for AP and P are significantly different (> 95%) (Fig. 8a).
+Thus, although the relationship between the Walker index and RWS following an ENSO event is insensitive to Atlantic SSTAs, the individual variables (i.e., Walker cell gradient, RWS) are sensitive to changes over the Atlantic.
+Furthermore, together with the fact that the mean RWS for P is neutral even with a strongly negative Walker gradient, this overall also indicates that the Walker gradient is not the sole influence on the Caribbean RWS.